38 Florida Native Plants – Identification Guide (With Pictures)

 Native Florida Shrubs

 Native Florida shrubs are an important part of the state’s natural landscape.
 These sun-loving plants are perfect landscaping solutions for outdoor spaces.
 In addition, flowering shrubs and evergreen shrubs provide year-round color and texture to gardens in Florida.
-Let’s look at some of the most popular shrubs to plant in the Sunshine State.
+Let’s look at some of the most popular shrubs to plant in Florida.

 Beautyberry (Callicarpa americana)